 I agree.

-That message makes it sound like there's supposed to be something there, and they can't find it.
+That message sounds like something is supposed to be there, but they can't find it.
 There must be something wrong.
-They're looking and looking, and maybe you did something wrong because your email is LOST!
+They're looking and looking, and maybe you did something wrong because your email is lost!

 In Gmail, they say Your Primary Tab is Empty.
-That's no better as far as motivation, but at least it doesn't feel like there is SUPPOSED to be something there.
+That's no better for motivation, but at least it doesn't feel like something is SUPPOSED to be there.

 What about a message that says